jajoosam/libert/README.md

 - Conversion from and to different ebook formats

 ## Disclaimer
 All libert does is fetch books from gen.lib.rus.ec, with a different UI.
 It is designed to make using the source easier, and does not host anything itself.
-I, Samarth Jajoo claim no responsibility for any illegal actions performed through libert.
+I, Samarth Jajoo, claim no responsibility for any materials hosted at the source.